How A Travel Grant Gave One Young Man The Chance To Revisit His Roots

-It was 24-year-old Matthew Greene’s first week as the youth leader at a church in Harlem, when he was tasked with planning a birthday party for Mohammed Ndiaye — an orphan, newly 14.
+It was 24-year-old Matthew Greene’s first week as the youth leader at a church in Harlem when he was tasked with planning a birthday party for Mohammed Ndiaye — an orphan, newly 14.
 The pair fell into an easy friendship.
 However, the instability of the foster care system meant that Mohammed was soon moved to a different home in a new neighborhood.
 Phone numbers and families expired with regularity, and the two young men fell completely out of contact.

 Years later, Matthew was at the train station on 135th Street in downtown Manhattan when he looked up to see his former youth group charge.
 They exchanged numbers and started getting lunch together every week or two.
 The connection was casual but meaningful.
 Despite this happy reunion, things were still hard for Mohammed, who was being shifted from home to home with a complete lack of stability.